firebase/firebaseui-web/README.md

 `https://www.gstatic.com/firebasejs/ui/2.2.1/firebase-ui-auth-rtl.css`, instead of the default stylesheet.
 The supported right-to-left languages are Arabic (ar), Farsi (fa), and Hebrew (iw).

-Internationalized binaries are currently not available in the GitHub repository due to dependencies on translation infrastructure that are not compatible with open sourced tools.

 ### Option 2: npm Module

 Install FirebaseUI and its dependencies via npm using the following command: